 Expectations and Objectives

-- Develop and present their research on infectious diseases at the Ferguson Fellowship Program Symposia at the end of the summer session.
+- Develop and present their research at the Ferguson Fellowship Program Symposia at the end of the summer session.
 View 2018 Ferguson RISE Summer Symposium Videos

 Fellows who are members of underrepresented populations (as defined by the federal government) are strongly encouraged to apply!